 Sources: Embassy of Spain and Government of Canada

-What Is the Climate Like in the Balearic Islands?
+What Is the Climate Like in the Balearics?

 The climate of the Balearics is Mediterranean, with mild winters and hot summers.